chemfiles/chemfiles/doc/installation.rst

 .. _release: https://github.com/Luthaf/chemfiles/releases

-The following command can build and install chemfiles on a standard UNIX environement.
+The following command can build and install chemfiles on a standard POSIX environement.

 .. code-block:: bash

     cd chemfiles
     mkdir build
     cd build
-    cmake .. # various options are allowed make
+    cmake .. # various options are allowed here make
     # if you whant to run the tests before installing:
     ctest